If you’re looking for how to answer leadership interview questions, then this article is for you.

 This is one of the most common leadership questions you’ll be asked, so make sure you brush up on your past work so you can answer quickly and confidently here.

-This article has 10 leadership experience examples to give you more ideas.
+If you want to see a good example answer, this article has 10 leadership experience examples to give you more ideas.

 Important note: You do NOT need to have formal leadership to be able to talk about leading in the past.
 Any experience you have counts!
 They obviously liked something on your resume if they invited you to interview for the job.
 So even if you led in class projects, or in small projects or meetings in past jobs, mention that!